Lumi-supercomputer/lumi-userguide/docs/computing/containers/tykky.md

-# Tykky
+# Lumi container wrapper

 ## Intro

-Tykky is a set of tools which wrap installations inside a Apptainer/Singularity container to improve startup times, reduce IO load, and lessen the number of files on large parallel filesystems.
+The Lumi container wrapper is a set of tools which wrap installations inside a Apptainer/Singularity container to improve startup times, reduce IO load, and lessen the number of files on large parallel filesystems.

-Additionally, Tykky will generate wrappers so that installed software can be used (almost) as if it were not containerized.
+Additionally, the Lumi container wrapper will generate wrappers so that installed software can be used (almost) as if it were not containerized.
 Depending on tool selection and settings, either the whole host filesystem or a limited subset is visible during execution and installation.
 This means that